 Step 2 Counselors are involved in the discussion with the homeroom teacher and the subject teachers as needed.
-Positive Behaviour Resolution Form is created; The student might write a reflection under homeroom teacher's supervision and an apology letter, where necessary.
+Positive Behaviour Club with a task to write Reflective Essay and or an Apology Letter is assigned; The student stays under homeroom teacher's supervision during PBC.
 The issue is documented on Managebac.